alasdairrae/insets/README.md

 # A UK local authority file (from May 2020) with area insets
 This is a very beta version of a UK local authority layer that includes larger insets for 7 parts of the UK.
-I haven't included everywhere (sorry), just soem of the main urban areas with small areas that are difficult to see on a zoomed out map.
+I haven't included everywhere (sorry), just some of the main urban areas with small areas that are difficult to see on a zoomed out map.

 Feel free to use as you see fit.